Blake Ahearn: 2008–09 season

 Despite posting a solid NBA preseason during which he averaged 8 points per game, Ahearn was cut by the Minnesota Timberwolves on October 23, 2008.
 After being waived by the Timberwolves he joined the Dakota Wizards.
 On November 16, Ahearn was signed by the San Antonio Spurs becoming the 2008–09 season's first D-League call-up.
 Ahearn was in camp with the Wizards prior to signing with the Spurs.
 On November 30, Ahearn was assigned to the Spurs' D-League affiliate Austin Toros.

 The Spurs waived Ahearn on December 15, 2008, and he re-joined the Dakota Wizards.
 He was selected to play in the D-League All-Star Game on February 14, 2009, where he was awarded MVP alongside Courtney Sims.

 2009–10 season

-The following season Ahearn signed a contract with Estudiantes Madrid in Spain, until he moved back and played for Bakersfield Jam and for Erie BayHawks in the NBA Development League.
+The following season Ahearn signed a contract with Estudiantes Madrid in Spain, until he moved back and played for the Bakersfield Jam and for the Erie BayHawks in the NBA Development League.